RobertARandolph/AdmiralBumbleBee.com/_posts/2018-03-18-Waveform-9-the-good-the-bad-the-weird-part-3.md

 ---
 layout: post
-title: 'Waveform 9: the good, the bad, the weird.
-Part 3: Macros - UI design - Ghost tracks - Buying'
+title: 'Waveform: the good, the bad, the weird. - Version 9.1.1, Part 3: Macros, UI design, Ghost tracks, Buying'
 comments: true
 date:   2018-03-18_10:18:57
 categories: music
 tags: ['Tracktion Waveform', 'DAW']
 image: /assets/Waveform/Good/GhostTrack.png
 description: A look in to some more features of Waveform and the store... eww, the store.
+series: waveform
 ---

 {::nomarkdown}